publiclab/plots2/doc/TESTING.md

 3. See build progress at https://jenkins.laboratoriopublico.org/job/Plots-Unstable/.
 It takes 8-15 mins for build to complete.
 4. Test website: https://unstable.publiclab.org/.

-Once your PR is merged into plots2/master, code is only deployed to the live site [publiclab.org](publiclab.org) after some time by our maintainers.
+Once your PR is merged into plots2/main, code is only deployed to the live site [publiclab.org](publiclab.org) after some time by our maintainers.
 (They often send a message in our chatroom to notify contributors of this update).
-Fortunately, you can see your changes implemented immediately at https://stable.publiclab.org, which builds from the master branch.
+Fortunately, you can see your changes implemented immediately at https://stable.publiclab.org, which builds from the main branch.
 This is useful for testing your work again after a merge.